-Elizabeth’s Group is thrilled with it!
-We feel that Hazel has already captured Elizabeth’s dynamism and determination.
-What do you think?
+Elizabeth’s Group was thrilled with it!
+We felt that Hazel had already captured Elizabeth’s dynamism and determination.

 This was very hot work and a challenge as the material stayed quite sticky in the summer weather!
 Please note that this does not show the final detail of the clothes, hands, or face or other details at this stage, it is just to show a scale model of what the statue and pose will look like.
 The final statue will be in bronze, like Hazel’s ‘Rise Up, Women’, the statue of Emmeline Pankhurst in Manchester.

 Here you can see the process of making the maquette: